Schuylkill River Trail Section in Berks Closed for Construction

 BIG WOODS TRAIL ACCESS

-For the time being, trail users will be unable to enter or exit the Big Woods Trail via the Schuylkill River Trail.
-The Big Woods Trail is accessible through the parking lot area on Center Road.
+Access to the Big Woods Trail via the Schuylkill River Trail is now available for users traveling east.
+For users traveling west, the Big Woods Trail is NOT accessible via the Schuylkill River Trail.
+People can also enter or exit Big Woods through the parking lot area on Center Road.
 The lot can hold approximately 25 to 30 cars.
 The address is 165 Center Road, Douglassville, PA 19518.

 MORE DETAILS ABOUT THE WHITTAKER BRIDGE